-Advanced course in the study of learning based on research as disciplines.
+Advanced course in the study of learning based on research and theory from different disciplines.
 Focuses on increasing students' learning through the study of different learning systems and understanding each learner in the context of the learning process itself.
 Prerequisites: Admission to Graduate School and ASTL Course EDUC 612